skip to main content

 Your Baby at 6 Weeks

-Though it’s still very early, baby’s starting to develop lots of new things, including blood circulation and cardiac activity.
+Though it’s still very early, baby is starting to develop many new things, including blood circulation and cardiac activity.
 Here are some other highlights.

 • Scrunched up: Your tadpole-like baby has, yes, a tail (it’ll go away soon) and sits scrunched up, which is why doctors measure them head-to-rump for now.